jachiike-madubuko/law-docs/README.md

 Thank you for updating the repo!

+## Run the Development Server
+To run the web application locally simple go to the legal_gen directory and enter the command:
+-`python django423/mysite/manage.py runserver`

 ## Technologies & Softwares
 1. Github is used for version control
 2. [Travis-CI](https://travis-ci.org/) is used for continuous integration